ronite-bw/multisensor_calibration/doc/user_docs/index.md

 ## About

-'multisensor_calibration' is an actively maintained universal calibration toolbox for assisted, target-based multi-sensor calibration with ROS 1 and ROS 2 support.
+`multisensor_calibration` is an actively maintained universal calibration toolbox for assisted, target-based multi-sensor calibration with ROS 1 and ROS 2 support.
 It provides a variety of methods and applications to calibrate complex multi-sensor systems, e.g.

 - <b>Extrinsic Camera-LiDAR Calibration</b>,